Available at (734) 662-4466 (Extensions listed below)

 Hannah’s call to ministry is grounded in a desire to share God’s wide, radical love with all, to encourage her communities to ask hard questions of their faith, and to help widen the table of welcome.
 As a pastor, she has a particular interest in queer liberation, antiracism work, and interfaith community connections.

-As a resident at First Pres, Hannah finds joy in many aspects of the church, including leading campus ministry programming (UKirk@UMich), supporting the twenties and thirties group (T2A2), and coordinating the refugee resettlement co-sponsorship project.
+Hannah finds joy in many aspects of the church, including leading campus ministry programming (UKirk@UMich), supporting the twenties and thirties group (T2A2), and coordinating the refugee resettlement co-sponsorship project.
 Hannah also plays a role with the Social Justice Action Group and Diversity, Inclusion, Accessibility, and Accountability (DIAA) working group.

 Resident Minister